Kamaka HB-2D Ohta-San Model Concert Ukulele

 This bell-shaped ukulele was designed by Sam Kamaka Jr. and the legendary Herbert Ohta in 1965.
 It produces sharp, clear tones, and was designed primarily for picking.
-Deluxe features include rosewood binding, rope purfling, and a rope rosette around the sound hole.More Details...
+The body is built from figured solid koa.
+Deluxe features include rosewood top binding, "rope" purfling, and a "rope" rosette around the sound hole.More Details...

 To help insure the future availability of certain materials used in the construction of this instrument, additional fees and/or documentation may be required when shipping this item outside of the USA.
 This is due to the CITES treaty, which regulates international trade of certain materials like rosewood, abalone, and pearl.